-2022 Unit: In thousands of New Taiwan Dollars
+2023 Unit: In thousands of New Taiwan Dollars

-Omt. m t iousands of New Tarwar Dollars Salaries (A) Pension (B)(Note 1) Bonus and special expenses(C) Employee remuneration (D) (Note 2) · .
-Remuneration from investees Title Name The All companies All companies included in the All companies included in the All companies in the financial statements All companies in the other than subsidiaries, or Company included in the financial statements Company Company Amount paid in cash Amount paid in shares aid in paid in paid in Amount paid in shares The Company financial statements from the parent company (E) President Ho, Jhi-Wu Vice President and Head of Finance Huang, Hsiu-Ling - 9,968 - 167 - 8,303 5,000 - 5,000 - 5,000 0.05% 23,438 0.25% 104 CSO Miau, Matthew Feng Chiang (Note 1)
+Omt. m ti ilousalius of New Tarwar Donais Salaries (A) Pension (B)(Note 1) Bonus and special expenses(C) nuneration te 2) (D) · .
+Remuneration from investees Title Name All compani All companies All companies The Company All companies in the financial statements other than subsidiaries, or The Company included in the financial statements Company included in the financial statements The Company included in the financial statements Amount paid in cash Amount paid in shares Amount paid in cash Amount paid in shares The Company financial statements from the parent company (E) President Ho, Jhi-Wu Vice President and Head of Finance Huang, Hsiu-Ling - 9,984 - 167 - 9,054 2,170 - 2,170 - 2,170 0.12% 21,375 1.20% 111 CSO Miau, Matthew Feng Chiang (Note 1)